 Since a pulse oximeter is mostly powered by small AAA batteries, it is not suitable for continuous monitoring purposes.
 Usually, a set of batteries suffice for 20 hours of non-stop use.

 When To Use A Pulse Oximeter

 In normal circumstances, no healthy individual would need to monitor their blood oxygen levels.
 Asthmatic, heart patients or those suffering from Chronic Obstructive Pulmonary Disease (a lung ailment) find use of pulse oximeters.
-The sale of pulse oximeters has seen a spiralling rise due to COVID pandemic.
+The sale of pulse oximeters has seen a spiraling rise due to COVID pandemic.
 Corona patients experience difficulty in breathing because the virus attacks the lungs.
 Lack of blood oxygen is what results from all this, even chest pain.

 If you have already purchased pulse oximeter, you need to know about SPO2 level next.
 In simple words, this is an indicator of how oxygen rich one’s blood is.
 The hemoglobin in our blood is the agent that carries oxygen inside it.
 Most popular pulse oximeter readings are SPO2 and pulse rate.
 SPO2 level or blood oxygen saturation is the percentage of HbO2 (oxyhemoglobin) in the total Hb (Hemoglobin) in the blood.
 It is an important bio-parameter for respiration.